 But, There’s ALWAYS a Break-in Period

-Even though well-fitting ice skates should fit like a glove, you need to have a bit of room at the heel area (no more 0.25″).
-Here’s one more thing.
-Skates with a great fit hurt a little at first no matter how comfortable they supposedly are.
-In fact, it’s normal for pro skaters to expect their boots to cause pain when worn for the first time and a couple of days afterward.
+In fact, it’s normal for pro skaters to expect their boots to cause some discomfort when worn for the first time and a couple of days afterward.
 So, expect to do some work to break your ice skates in.
-Everyone’s gotta break in their skates.
+Everyone’s gotta break in their skates, you know.

 2. What Skating Level Have You Achieved?

-So you are interested in doing skating, but you are very new to this exciting indoor activity.
+You’re interested in ice skating, but you are very new to this exciting indoor activity.